 d) shall not modify or remove any confidentiality legends and/or copyright notices appearing on any Confidential Information of the Disclosing Party.

 e) shall not prepare any derivative works based on the Confidential Information.

+f) Both parties understand the need to disclose any confidential information received in the context of this Agreement should this disclosure be required by any relevant law enforcement Agency with jurisdiction over any of the parties.
+Both parties acknowledge that a disclosure in these circumstances may prevent the disclosing party from communicating the other party the disclosure act before it occurs.

 6.2 Notwithstanding the foregoing, Sub-section 6.1 imposes no obligation upon the parties with respect to information that (i) is disclosed in the absence of a confidentiality agreement and such disclosure was agreed to by the Disclosing Party in writing prior to such disclosure; or (ii) is or has entered the public domain through no fault of the Receiving Party; or (iii) is known by the Receiving Party prior to the time of disclosure; or (iv) is independently developed by the Receiving Party without use of the Confidential Information; or (v) is made generally available by the Disclosing Party without restriction on disclosure.